ArtRadz/simcore-entities/README.md

 ### ✨ Mutator Primitives (MVP)

-SimCore ships with **three** generic mutator types.
+ContextSystem ships with **three** generic mutator types.
 All higher‑level effects are built on top of these primitives:

 | Primitive        | Signature                                                      | Typical Uses                                                             |
 | ---------------- | -------------------------------------------------------------- | ------------------------------------------------------------------------ |